haven1network/haven1-validator-docs/ACTIVITIES.md

     ```

-4. In order to complete the node addition, you will need to use your SAFE admin account to approve the enhanced permissioning change as explained [here](#approving-a-change-in-enhanced-permissioning)
+4. To complete the node addition, you will need to use your SAFE admin account to approve the enhanced permissioning change as explained  [here](#approving-a-change-in-enhanced-permissioning)

-5. Add this validators to all bridge safes as well in a similar manner to the above steps.
+5. Add this validator to all bridge safes as well in a similar manner to the above steps.

 ## Approving a change in enhanced permissioning

-1. The proposer or the Haven1 team will reach out to you when there's a change that is being proposed.
+1. The proposer or the Haven1 team will contact you when a change is proposed.
 2. Login into your validator safe account.
 3. Go to transaction ![View Transaction](https://github.com/user-attachments/assets/d3d80357-71a9-4069-aa7a-e51552612444)
 4. You should see the pending transaction ![Pending Transaction](https://github.com/user-attachments/assets/a50bc501-3bc6-4a44-ae2c-d49d1c9e261a)